leighklotz/blatano/README.md

 # Blatano - A mid-21st Century Modern

-Blatano is a mid-21st Century Modern inhabitant of boundary between our physical and digital space..
+Blatano is a mid-21st Century Modern inhabitant of the boundary between our physical and digital space.
 It knows only what it senses in the environment around it, and it recognizes fellow digital denizens by their trails, and shows you their names (as best can be rendered in our tongue), and a drawing.
 Eschewing Dr. Seuss's "Thing 1, Thing 2" approach, Blatano uses a way of naming entities that distills all its knowledge down into a few bits of information, which it then further illustrates for us as a drawing and a few flickering bits of variations.
 Similarly, the drawing may not resemble you or your smart refrigerator, but rest if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.